mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.91 (September 24, 2025)
+-   **Maintenance Release:** Incremented application version number and updated the service worker to ensure all users receive the latest application updates correctly.
+This release also includes several internal bug fixes to improve build stability and correct data access patterns on the Quests and Management pages.

 ### What's New in Version 0.1.90 (September 23, 2025)
 -   **"My Pending Items" Dashboard Widget:** A new card has been added to the {link_dashboard} that provides a consolidated, at-a-glance view of all your submitted {tasks} and purchases that are awaiting administrator approval.